The Debtor's Gaol

 In 1890, he was appointed Master of the new Workhouse and kept a diary of events during his time in office.
 From a very early stage in his tenure, Lawrence declared that he had no intention to ‘stick to the narrow minded old ways’ and was quick to highlight many shortcomings in both the treatment of inmates and the provisions they were afforded within the institution.
 Despite regular visits from the Poor Law Guardians and the local Visiting Committee, many of these practices were allowed to continue through a mixture of ignorance and deference to established customs, much to Lawrence’s increasing dismay.
 His refusal to follow established practices soon led the disenchanted Master into conflict with the Board of Guardians and he was forced to leave his post in 1891 after only a year in charge.
 Although he went on to sit on the Board again after being dismissed, the events surrounding Lawrence’s time in charge illustrate that just because the Workhouse facilities in Victorian Wellington improved, the treatment of inmates did not necessarily follow accordingly.

-The town’s Nineteenth Century workhouses are both located on the Victorian Wellington Walk and the institution on Holyhead Road will be more familiar to many people as the Wrekin Hospital, which was established in the former Workhouse buildings by 1948.
-Part of the old parish facility in Walker Street now belongs to Wellington Library, although sections of the old workhouse that stood adjacent to and behind the modern building have been demolished.
+The town’s Nineteenth Century workhouses are both located on the Victorian Wellington walk and the institution on Holyhead Road will be more familiar to many people as the Wrekin Hospital, which was established in the former Workhouse buildings by 1948.
+Part of the old parish facility in Walker Street was transformed into Wellington Library, although sections of the old workhouse that stood adjacent to and behind the modern building were eventually demolished.